mapbox/dr-ui/docs/src/pages/guides/batfish-helpers.md

 ### Output

-- The shape of topics is an object, where the top-level keys are pathnames for top level pages that have subpages with `topics` or `topic`.
+- The shape of topics is an object, where the top-level keys are pathnames for top-level pages that have subpages with `topics` or `topic`.
   - Each object has a `topics`.
 It contains a unique list of topics, ordered by count of pages with that topic.
     - Each topic has `pages`.
 It contains metadata for each page that has that topic.